carpentries/community-engagement/glossary.md

 #### Instructor Meeting

-monthly meetings where Instructors discuss pre/post workshops, challenges and wins, and receive important announcements from the Core Team
+every other month meetings where Instructors discuss pre/post workshops, challenges and wins, and receive important announcements from the Core Team

 #### Instructor Trainee